uvcyclotron/repokaka/FIXDESIGN.md

 Resdesign done to run it automaticlly, and then post results as comment on the pull request itself.
 Reviewer can see this comment from bot, and it will help him/her evaluate the code faster.
 We are much happier with it now.

 ### 3. Additional Patterns?
+Added event systems as an additional pattern for crabot.